uhalid/Path-Finding/README.md

 -pip install pygame

-Soon (when I don't feel too lazy), I'm gonna release a module without the graphic part that you can use in your software.
+Soon (when I don't feel too lazy), I'm going to release a module without the graphic part that you can use in your software.

 # How it works??

 Here's a video:
 (Future uhalid record it and add it)

-Basically with clicking and holding left click you add whalls, for remove them just use right button, if you want to move start or end point click and drag and it will move, pressing A will run A*, with D dijkstra
+Basically by left-clicking and holding you add walls, to remove them just use right button, if you want to move start or endpoint click and drag and it will move, pressing A will run A*, with D Dijkstra

 Some extra feature I added while I was bored:
 - you can increase or decrease numbers of cell scrolling middle wheel.

-for choosing which heuristic use in A* you have to run the programm with an addiction argument, normally it uses manhattan distance. if you want to use eucliden "main.py --euclidean"
+For choosing which heuristic use in A* you have to run the program with an addiction argument, it usually uses manhattan distance. if you want to use euclidean "main.py --euclidean."

 Addiction argument you can add are:
-- "main.py --no-ui", with this all window size will be of cells, otherwise it will have 2 buttons for starting the different algorithms.
+- "main.py --no-ui", with this all window size will be of cells; otherwise it will have two buttons for starting the different algorithms.
-- "main.py --beta", it enables some function that are in beta
+- "main.py --beta", it enables some functions that are in beta